 Isphording and Johnson join staff; Rodgers promoted

-Scott Isphording begins his second tour of duty in Athens and his first as the Bobcats' Co-Offensive Coordinator/Quarterbacks coach in 2014.
+Scott Isphording begins his third season as the Co-Offensive Coordinator/Quarterbacks coach.
+Isphording began his second tour of duty in Athens and his first as the Bobcats’ Co-Offensive Coordinator/Quarterbacks coach in 2014.

 During his four-year stint with the Rockets, Isphording helped guide Toledo to 24 wins, three bowl games, the 2011 Military Bowl title and a 2011 Mid-American Conference West Co-Championship title.
 In his two seasons as the program’s recruiting coordinator, he helped the Rockets earn the MAC’s top recruiting class in both 2012 and 2013, according to Rivals.com and Scout.com.
 Scout.com also selected Isphording as the MAC Recruiter of the Year.